jdhao/nvim-config/README.md

 + [Nvim config on Windows 10](https://jdhao.github.io/2018/11/15/neovim_configuration_windows/)
 + [Nvim-qt config on Windows 10](https://jdhao.github.io/2019/01/17/nvim_qt_settings_on_windows/)

-[^1]: Not enabled by default for Linux, see [this issue](https://github.com/jdhao/nvim-config/issues/4#issuecomment-617736636) on
-How to enable vimtex on Linux.
+[^1]: Not enabled by default for Linux, see [this issue](https://github.com/jdhao/nvim-config/issues/4#issuecomment-617736636) on how to enable vimtex on Linux.